 About the Maison Europeenne de la Photographie Ville de Paris

-Located within the building called the Hotel Henault de Cantobre that dates from 1706, which has belonged to the city of Paris since 1914 and was fully restored with its iron work and the classical architecture including its central staircase, plus a new wing was added at the same time as well.
+Located within the building called the Hotel Henault de Cantobre that dates from 1706, which has belonged to the city of Paris since 1914, it was fully restored with its iron work and the classical architecture including its central staircase, plus a new wing was added at the same time as well.